katzdzienkowska/Focus_Pocus_App/README.md

 <br/>

-# Focus Pocus - Full-Stack App: Java/Spring back-end and ReactJS front-end
+# Focus Pocus - Full-Stack App: Java/Spring-Boot and React.js

 **Project:** Solo Project built in the 14th week of the CodeClan Course.

-<p>Focus Pocus - A handy app that helps to focus and boost productivity, targeted at young individuals</p>
+<p>Focus Pocus - A web app that helps to focus and boost productivity, targeted at young individuals.
+The app consists of three modules: a to-do list, Pomodoro timer and embedded YouTube music video.
+Also, the user can toggle between the light and dark app mode.</p>

 <br/>